k11q/WhatsappGPT/README.md

 ## Getting Started

-### Local
+### Quick Start
 1. First, you need to setup OpenAI API and put a system message.
-- If you don't have an OpenAI account, create it first [here](https://auth0.openai.com/u/signup), then create a key [here](https://platform.openai.com/overview).
+- If you don't have an OpenAI account, [sign up first](https://auth0.openai.com/u/signup), then [create your secret key](https://platform.openai.com/overview).
+2. Setup your mongodb database. [register here](https://mongodb.com/)
+- Create your cluster.
-2. Add OpenAI API key and the system message in the .env file.
+3. Add OpenAI API key, system message and mongodb URI in the .env file.
 -  System message can be anything, it is the first prompt chatgpt will listen to, we use it to setup how the AI chat should behave.
 You can put rules there.
-3. Then, you need to setup your whatsapp client.
+4. Then, you need to setup your whatsapp client.
 From the remote directory, run `npm run setup`
-4. Wait for it to produce a QR code, connect it to your whatsapp number.
+5. Wait for it to produce a QR code, scan it with your phone to connect to your number.
-5. When it logs `Client is ready!`, close with `shift` and `C`
+6. When it logs `Client is ready!`, close with `shift` and `C`.
-6. Then run `npm run start`
+7. Then run `npm run start`
-7. You are done with the setup!
+8. You are done with the setup!
 Now any message received that starts with `!chat`(and space after) would be answered with a ChatGPT response!

 ## Usage